greypanda/DynamicHosts/README.md

 The program does basic checking of the files to insure the existence of an available config and enabled  config so you can't change a working configuration.

+Althouh dnsmasq will usually notice changes in the configuration file as described, it appears that adding a symbolic link doesn't always reread the config.
+I added a systemctl restart dnsmasq until I can get that problem resolved.